rh-zendo/Zendo.UnicontaPowerToys/README.md

 - Im not perfect, nore the best developer but i try my best :)
 - Dont expect this to be a nuget package this is just a repo for the code to be public.
 - Dont expect me to update on the regular.
 - I mostly develop API's and not inside the Uniconta Client (Plugin/Pages ect.)
-Code should work in both places especially after Uniconta switches the client to run .Net and not .Net Framwork
+Code should work in both places especially after Uniconta switches the client to run .Net and not .Net Framwork.